Save to your scrapbook

 1. Preheat the oven to 190ºC, gas mark 5.
 Line a 12-hole muffin tin with paper cases.

-2. Place the Stork, sugar, lemon zest, eggs, flour and 100ml of the coconut cream in a large bowl and beat with an electric hand whisk until pale and fluffy.
+2. Place the butter, sugar, lemon zest, eggs, flour and 100ml of the coconut cream in a large bowl and beat with an electric hand whisk until pale and fluffy.

 3. Divide the mixture between the paper cases and bake in the oven for 12–15 minutes until golden and set.
 Transfer to a wire rack and leave to cool completely.